Profile of the degree program

 → GENERAL ADMISSION REQUIREMENTS

 The Bachelor's degree course in Viticulture and Enology is admission-free .
-This means that prospective students will always be offered a place if they meet the formal requirements for the degree course (university entrance qualification, language skills, etc.) and apply in the correct form and by the deadline.
+This means that prospective students will always be offered a spot if they meet the formal requirements for the degree program (university entrance qualification, language skills, etc.) and apply in due form and time.
 There is no numerus clausus.
-You will be offered a place if you meet the admission requirements and apply in due form and time.
+You will be awarded a spot if you meet the admission requirements and apply in due form and time.
 The course starts at the beginning of August.

 Admission requirements for the Viticulture and Enology degree course are